tordevries/debuggr/README.md

 ## Installation and Use
 Upload the debuggr.php file to your hosting, and configure the variable options at the beginning of the document.

-Then, when you access file, add a parameter named "file" set to the filename (or pathname) of the file you want to read.
+Then, when you access debuggr.php, add a parameter named "file" set to the filename (or pathname) of the file you want to read.

 For example: this URL...

 https://yourdomain.com/debuggr.php?file=readme.txt

-...would read the file "readme.txt" in the same directory as "debuggr.php" (assuming you had the password, etc.)
+...would tell Debuggr to open the file "readme.txt" in the same directory as "debuggr.php" (assuming you had the password, etc.).

-Debuggr also accepts "f" for the parameter, like this:
+Debuggr also accepts "f" for the file parameter, like this:

 https://yourdomain.com/debuggr.php?f=readme.txt

-It can also accept just the file name:
+It can also accept just the file name after the question mark:

 https://yourdomain.com/debuggr.php?readme.txt

-The debuggr.php file can be renamed to anything other .php filename.
-This means, for example, that you can rename it to index.php and place it into a directory, which allows a URL format like this:
+In addition, the debuggr.php file can be renamed to any other .php filename.
+This means, for example, that you can rename it to index.php and place it in a directory, which allows a URL format like this:

 https://yourdomain.com/code/?readme.txt